LIFE STORY

 How textbook dogmatic can you get?

-Gradually I began to realize that the rationalists had little idea of the realities in the world outside.
+Gradually I began to realise that the rationalists had little idea of the realities in the world outside.

-I suspect many of them had never talk to an Australian factory manager struggling to survive.
+I suspect many of them had never talked to an Australian factory manager struggling to survive.

 Fortunately one of the anti-rationalists had gone out of his way to give me a guided tour of factories suffering import competition.
 They were making good products but suffered from small scale and high costs relative to East Asian competitors.